 Choosing a Variety

 Above all, determine whether the variety you want is suited for your growing zone – if you're not already familiar with the importance of growing things suited to your hardiness zone.
-Next, choose the color you like and see if the mature size is suited for the space you've chosen.
+Next, choose the color you like and check whether the mature size fits the space you've chosen.
 Then, look for a disease-resistant climber, repeat-blooming, or whichever other "bonus" features are most important to you.

 Growing Conditions